distributed-text-services/specifications/README.md

 - Navigation _within a text_ is supported by the [Navigation Endpoint](versions/1-alpha/#navigation-endpoint)
 - Retrieval of complete or partial texts is supported by the [Document Endpoint](versions/1-alpha/#document-endpoint)

-The Collection and Navigation endpoin.
+The Collection and Navigation endpoints return JSON-LD.
 The Document endpoint is specified to return TEI/XML of the requested text or fragment.

 ## Capabilities